 Students who take Clinical Pastoral Education (CPE) and are registered in PC 705 or PC 566A and PC 566B will pay site supervisory fees directly to the CPE center.
 These fees are reimbursed to students at the completion of the CPE unit.
-See the Director of Internship and Placement (St Paul) or Director of Supervised Ministry and Student Assessment (San Diego) for details.
+See the Director of Internship and Placement for details.